al0vya/gpu-mwdg2/README.md

 This project is a shallow water model that is based on this paper.

 To use this model you need to have an NVIDIA GPU and the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit).
-You also need to have [Python](https://www.python.org/downloads/).
+You also need to have [Python](https://www.python.org/downloads/) as well as the following packages installed.

+- `pandas`
+- `numpy`
+- `matplotlib`
+- `imageio`

 ## Building the model executable